felipead/hungarian-lottery/README.md

 # HUNGARIAN LOTTERY

+→ Author: Felipe Dornelas <m@felipedornelas.com>

-This problem is related to the Hungarian lottery.
+> This problem is related to the Hungarian lottery.
 In case you are not familiar with it: players pick 5 distinct numbers from 1 to 90.
 There is a weekly lottery picking event when the lotto organization picks 5 distinct numbers randomly between 1 and 90 – just like the players did.
 A player’s reward then depends on how many of the player’s numbers match with the ones selected at the lotto picking.
 A player wins if they have 2, 3, 4 or 5 matching numbers.